Goddard College: Main campus, Greatwood: Plainfield, Vermont

-The campus in Plainfield was founded in 1938 on the grounds of a late 19th-century model farm: The Greatwood Farm & Estate consists of shingle-style buildings and gardens designed by Arthur Shurcliff.
-The Village of Learning, consisting of eleven dormitory buildings, was constructed adjacent to the ensemble of renovated farm buildings in 1963 to accommodate an increasing student population.
+The campus in Plainfield was founded in 1938 on the grounds of a late 19th-century model farm: The Greatwood Farm & Estate consisted of shingle-style buildings and gardens designed by Arthur Shurcliff.
+The Village of Learning, consisted of eleven dormitory buildings, was built adjacent to the ensemble of renovated farm buildings in 1963 to accommodate an increasing student population.
 The Pratt Center & Library, designed to be at the heart of a larger campus, was constructed in 1968.
+No other significant new construction were added after 1968.

-No other significant new construction has been added to the campus since that time.
-On March 7, 1996 the Greatwood campus was recognized for its historic and architectural significance by its inclusion on the National Register of Historic Places.
+On March 7, 1996, the Greatwood campus was recognized for its historic and architectural significance by its inclusion on the National Register of Historic Places.

 Fort Worden State Park, Port Townsend, Washington campus

-A US Army post from 1902 to 1953, much of the fort has been renovated and adapted as a year-round, multi-use facility dedicated to lifelong learning.
-It houses several organizations that comprise Fort Worden State Park.
-The fort is located on a bluff overlooking the Strait of Juan de Fuca and Admiralty Inlet near Port Townsend, Washington.
+A U.S. Army post from 1902 to 1953, much of the fort was renovated and adapted as a year-round, multi-use facility dedicated to lifelong learning.
+It housed several organizations which comprise Fort Worden State Park.
+The fort was on a bluff overlooking the Strait of Juan de Fuca and Admiralty Inlet near Port Townsend, Washington.

 Columbia City, Seattle campus

-The MA in Education program, originally held in the Plainfield-based low-residency program, expanded in 2011 into Columbia City, one of Seattle's most ethnically and racially diverse neighborhoods.
+The MA in Education program, originally held in the Plainfield-based low-residency program, expanded in 2011 into Columbia City, a neighborhood in southeastern Seattle.

-The program is unique in that it trains students in bilingual preschool education.
-Students can focus on such areas as intercultural studies, dual language, early childhood, cultural arts, and community education, and create their plan of studies for each semester.
-The program is designed to serve students who cannot leave their families and communities for the residency.
-The “community campus” is housed in different buildings in the area.
+The program trained students in bilingual preschool education.
+Students focused on areas such as intercultural studies, dual language, early childhood, cultural arts, and community education, and created their plan of studies for each semester.
+The program was designed to serve students who could not leave their families and communities for the residency.